Porsche Macan Review 2025: Price, specs & boot space

 "What with all the chopping and changing with engines over the Macan’s lifetime, there’s been a similar amount of variation in fuel economy figures over time.
 According to old-school NEDC figures you can expect around 46mpg from the diesel, around 34mpg from the entry-level petrol and around 30mpg from the rest, broadly speaking. "

 Bear in mind, though, that these NEDC figures are more optimistic than later WLTP figures that are supposed to be more representative of real-world driving, and the WLTP figures are pretty optimistic themselves.
-Suffice it to say that whatever Porsche Macan you pick, you’ll be putting a lot of fuel in it, but that’ll come as no surprise.
-To minimise your costs, however, go for the diesel.

-Porsche has a good reputation for reliability, scoring in the top 10 manufacturers in the HonestJohn.co.uk Satisfaction Index with a rating of 88.7%.
+Porsche has a good reputation for reliability, scoring in the top 10 manufacturers in the latest HonestJohn.co.uk Satisfaction Index with a rating of 90.91%.
 As with all modern vehicles with advanced electrical components, there's always the risk of something acting up but the Porsche Macan has not received reports of any major faults or common issues.

 You wouldn’t expect premiums to be a snip on any Porsche, even one that’s relatively small and affordable as the Macan is.
 And indeed they aren’t.
 Insurance groupings sit between 35 and 47 (of 50, with 50 being the most expensive) depending on which version you go for.
 Even so, it’s still a little surprising they’re not even higher considering the power they have, especially the versions at the top of the range.

-"At the time of writing, prices for brand new versions of the Macan started at around £51,000 for the most basic model, while the S didn’t cost a whole lot more at £57,000.
-The GTS was far pricier at £69,000, though.
-The diesel, meanwhile, had long since gone off sale, but when it was available, it was priced within a few quid of the S."
+"At the time of writing, prices for brand new versions of the Macan started at £56,000 for the most basic model, while the T is not a whole lot more at £61,000.
+The S comes in at £63,000, but the GTS is far pricier at £75,000."

-The Porsche Macan is considerably more expensive than rivals from Audi and BMW, then, and because it also holds its value extremely well, used examples will be that much pricier, too.
 Looking on the bright side, though, the car has been on sale since 2014, so lots of used examples are available and early ones have had plenty of time for their value to drop.
-Our listings show the cheapest examples coming in at around £30,000, and these are mainly diesels.
+Our listings show the cheapest examples coming in at around £20,000, and these are mainly diesels.

 The Porsche Macan doesn’t really have trim levels as such, with each version differing mostly by the engine that’s under the bonnet.
 The pricier models do add a few items of extra kit, but it’s mainly stuff aimed at either enhancing the styling of the car (the pricer you Macan is, the sportier it looks), or enhancing its dynamic performance (various suspension systems, exhausts, etc).